Coast guard: Indonesia

 Police Water Unit.
-There has been plans to amalgamate these different maritime law enforcement agencies to become a singular national 'sea and coast guard agency'.Coordinating Minister for Maritime Affairs and Investments propose to install Maritime Security Agency as Indonesian coast guard.
+There has been plans to amalgamate these different maritime law enforcement agencies to become a singular national 'sea and coast guard agency'.
+In March 2022, the government issue regulation on Governance of Maritime Security, Safety and Law Enforcement at Indonesia's Territorial Water and Jurisdiction and designate Maritime Security Agency as coordinating body for all maritime law enforcement agencies.

 Ireland

 The Irish Coast Guard (IRCG) makes up one arm of the Maritime Safety Services, the other being the Maritime Safety Directorate.
 Both arms are due to merge into a new "one stop shop" agency for all maritime safety matters.

 The purpose of the Irish Coast Guard is:

 To reduce the loss of life within the Irish Search and Rescue Region and on rivers, lakes and waterways and to protect the quality of the marine environment within the Irish Pollution Responsibility Zone, Harbours and Maritime Local Authority areas and to preserve property.

 To promote safety standards, and by doing so, prevent, as far as possible, the loss of life at sea and on inland waters and other areas, and to provide an effective emergency response service.